How to Avoid Wire Fraud - the Most Common Type of Real Estate Cybercrime

 According to the FBI, 27,178 people in Texas reported being victims of cybercrime in 2019.
 And those victims lost a total of more than $221 million.

-Wire fraud is the most common form of real estate cybercrime.
+Wire fraud is the most common type of real estate cybercrime - you need to learn how to avoid wire fraud.
 With more business than ever being done online, stay safe by following these tips:

 - Be suspicious of any message with money-wiring instructions.
 Red flags include changes or updates to wire details you previously received.
 However, a first message with wiring instructions or a message to “resend” or “verify” instructions could be fraudulent as well.